Documentation Index

 Instructions for enabling SCIM provisioning in Document360 for user synchronization.

-1. A confirmation dialog will appear outlining the terms for enabling SCIM.
+1. A confirmation dialog appears.
 Review the terms, select the checkbox, and click Agree.

-2. The parameters required to complete the SCIM configuration in ADFS will then be displayed.
+2. The parameters required to complete the SCIM configuration will then be displayed.

 NOTE